 The sponge cake has conquered the world with versions popular in countries across Europe and as far afield as Malaya, but it is the Americans we have to thank for National Sponge Cake Day, celebrated on the 23rd August each year.
 But, dear readers, this is a quintessentially English cake.

-Our favourite British sponge cake is the Madeira Cake, so we'll be watching episodes of The Great British Bake Off while sipping on a Madurised Old Fashioned and dreaming of one of mum's light and moist Madeira Cake.
+Our favourite British sponge cake is the Madeira Cake, so we'll be watching episodes of The Great British Bake Off while sipping on a Madurised Old Fashioned and dreaming of one of mum's light and moist Madeira Cakes.

 The first great heartthrob of an era, Rudolph Valentino, died of appendicitis this day in 1926, aged only 31.
 Valentino's magnetism was such that 100,000 people turned out for his funeral, and some fans reportedly committed suicide.